zeph-yr/JDFixer/README.md

 - **Selected map's original JD and RT is displayed.** You can easily decide if you want to use JDFixer without having to play the map to feel it.
 Saves time.
 - **Selected map's lowest JD and RT allowed by the game is displayed.** When it seems like JDFixer "isn't working", check if you exceeded this value.
 - **Automated JD and RT fixing.** Preferences has been changed to selecting the NJS-JD (or RT) pair that is equal or lower to the selected map's NJS.
 This allows you to cover large ranges without having to add many values and also handles the rare non-integer NJS.
 For RT: Automatically sets a map's JD to give your preferred reaction time for a given NJS.
 Ability to fix constant JD or RT across all maps.
 - **Heuristic for Preferences** where if the selected map's original JD is lower than the JD in the matching NJS-JD pair, the map will run at its original JD.
-You can toggle this feature.
+You **must** set base game settings to `Dynamic Default` if you enable this feature.
 - **Upper and Lower NJS Thresholds where Preferences will be ignored.** If a map's NJS is at or above the upper threshold, the map will run at its original JD and RT (and vice versa for lower threshold)

 ![screenshot](https://github.com/zeph-yr/JDFixer/blob/BS_1.19/Screenshots/3.0.0_menu_3.png)